Embed This Data

 - FDI Inflow:

-Djibouti’s individual income tax rate is 30 percent, and its corporate tax rate is 25 percent.
+The top personal income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a property tax and an excise tax.
-The overall tax burden is 20.3 percent of GDP.
-Government expenditures amount to over one-third of the domestic economy, and public debt is close to 40 percent of GDP.
+The overall tax burden equals 19.6 percent of total domestic income.
+Government spending has amounted to 44.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 11.5 percent of GDP.
+Public debt is equivalent to 55.5 percent of GDP.